open-telemetry/opentelemetry-specification/specification/context.md

 - (Required) The `Context`.
 - (Required) The concern identifier.

-The API SHOULD return a new `Context` with the value cleared.
+The API MUST return a new `Context` with the value cleared.
 The `Context` passed as parameter SHOULD NOT be modified.

 ## Optional Global operations